Full-Node-Capital/Secuaa/README.md

-# Succura-token
+# Secuaa

-This repository contains the solidity code for Succura token
+This repository contains the solidity code for Secuaa